Lead Testing Lab Houston, TX — NIOSH 7303 ICP-MS & EPA 3050B

 XRF Screening + Confirmatory Lab Analysis

-Portable X-Ray Fluorescence (XRF) analyzers provide non-destructive, field-based screening for lead in paint — results available immediately, no laboratory submission required for screening.
+Portable X-Ray Fluorescence (XRF) analyzers provide non-destructive, field-based screening for lead in paint — results available immediately.
 XRF is widely used in EPA RRP Rule pre-renovation lead testing and initial survey work.
-However, XRF readings below 1.0 mg/cm² are considered "inconclusive" and require laboratory chip analysis for definitive classification from an industrial lead testing lab.
+However, XRF readings below 1.0 mg/cm² are considered inconclusive and require laboratory chip analysis for definitive classification from an industrial lead testing lab.

 TCLP Lead Testing — Required for Waste Disposal Classification